sreejithshaji/cpp-tutorial-syllabus/README.md

     If mark is under D print student is failed

     ( use the concepts of : if , < , > ,&& )

+5. ` odd or even `
+   Write a program to print even if the entered number is even and also need to print odd if the entered number is an odd number .